MohidFarhan/MohidFarhan.github.io/_posts/2026-01-31-The-Higgs-Boson.md

 m_\psi=\frac{\hbar gv}{c^2}
 $$

 This is interesting.
-The quanta of field ( $$\psi$$ ) acquired a mass because it coupled to another field.
+The quanta of field ( $$\psi$$ ) acquire mass because it coupled to another field.
 What's more interesting is that this field that it interacted with ($$\phi$$) is massless on its own, but has a non-zero VEV.
 So $$m_\psi$$ depends, primarily, on the VEV of  $$\phi$$  and not on its own potential.
-A zero VEV of $ $$\phi$$ $ implies that  $$\psi$$  is massless.
+A zero VEV of $$\phi$$ implies that  $$\psi$$  is massless.

-We have seen how the curvature of a field’s potential determines the mass of its own quanta.
+We have seen how the curvature of a field’s potential determines the mass of its own quantum.
 But not all mass arises this way as fields with no VEV can acquire mass purely through interactions with other fields that do have a vacuum expectation value.